noah-schechter/docs/pages/docs/import-and-export-data.md

 1. Edit your data in a spreadsheet (Google Sheets or Microsoft Excel both work).
 2. Export your spreadsheet as a CSV.
 3. Import that CSV into Atlos.

+### Formatting for bulk import
 On this page, we visualize the format Atlos requires for bulk import in its spreadsheet format before the data has been exported into a CSV.

-### Formatting for bulk import
-TODO add intro and explain soruce of truth on formatting should be the in platform documentation **Required columns—** Atlos requires three columns in all bulk imports.
+**Required columns—** Atlos requires three columns in all bulk imports.
 Spreadsheets must include three titles in the first row:

 {% table %}